Let’s Talk: Ages 2-5

 Let’s Talk about speech and language.
 The human brain is programmed to learn foundational language skills during the first six years of life- the first three being the most critical.
 Speech and language skills acquisition becomes more challenging after age 6.
 For children who fall behind in this area, early intervention is crucial to their home life, their development socially and academically, and ultimately, their independence.

 The Let’s Talk program at Seahorse Institute provides this vital boost in language ability to help young children of all developmental levels thrive.
 Let’s Talk is an inclusive program that builds competency in all areas of development through a rich variety of activities and experiences within a language-based environment.
-We evaluate strengths and areas for improvement to formulate speech and language goals, and infuse these goals into an individualized curriculum with activities unique to each student.
+We evaluate strengths and areas for improvement to formulate speech and language goals, and infuse these goals into an individualized curriculum with activities unique to each child.
 Let’s Talk is for children ages 2 to 5 who:

 - Need further development in receptive or expressive speech and language skills.